Thursday, November 5, 2020

 -Food trucks & vendors available on certain days & times

--There are a few picnic tables and porta potties with handwashing stations available on the farm
+-Picnic tables and porta potties with handwashing stations available

 ***Information subject to change.
 All opinions are my own.